torao/xenon/readme.md

 # Introduction
-Xenon is a library that provides the future to parse loose or imcomplete XML including HTML and build DOM to your application.
+Xenon is a library that provides the feature to parse loose or imcomplete XML including HTML and build DOM to your application.
 You can use almost in the same way with JAXP.

-	String factoryName = "org.koiroha.xml.parser.HTMLDocumentBuilderFactory";
-	DocumentBuilderFactory factory
-	    = DocumentBuilderFactory.newInstance(factoryName, loader);
-	DocumentBuilder builder = factory.newDocumentBuilder();
-	Document doc = builder.parse(htmlFile);

-or more shortly

 	DocumentBuilderFactory factory = new HTMLDocumentBuilderFactory();
 	DocumentBuilder builder = factory.newDocumentBuilder();